Pol Pot: Purges and executions

 The Khmer Rouge also classified people based on their religious and ethnic backgrounds.
 Under the leadership of Pol Pot, the Khmer Rouge had a policy of state atheism.
 Buddhist monks were viewed as social parasites and designated a "special class".
 Within a year of the Khmer Rouge's victory in the civil war, the country's monks were set to manual labor in the rural co-operatives and irrigation projects.

 Despite its ideological iconoclasm, many historical monuments were left undamaged by the Khmer Rouge; for Pol Pot's government, like its predecessors, the historic state of Angkor was a key point of reference.

 Several isolated revolts broke out against Pol Pot's government.
 The Khmer Rouge Western Zone regional chief Koh Kong and his followers began launching small-scale attacks on government targets along the Thai border.
 There were also several village rebellions among the Cham.
 In February 1976, explosions in Siem Reap destroyed a munitions depot.
 Pol Pot suspected senior military figures were behind the bombing and, although unable to prove who was responsible, had several army officers arrested.

 In September 1976, various party members were arrested and accused of conspiring with Vietnam to overthrow Pol Pot's government.
 Over the coming months the numbers arrested grew.
 The government invented claims of assassination attempts against its leading members to justify this internal crack-down within the CPK itself.
 These party members were accused of being spies for either the CIA, the Soviet KGB, or the Vietnamese.
 They were encouraged to confess to the accusations, often after torture or the threat of torture, with these confessions then being read out at party meetings.
-As well as occurring in the area around Phnom Penh, trusted party cadres were sent into the country's zones to initiate further purges among the party membership there.
+As well as in the area around Phnom Penh, trusted party cadres were sent into the country's zones to initiate further purges among the party membership there.